-Since inception, Root Capital has disbursed over $1 Billion in loans, reaching over a million farmers and artisans in 30 countries throughout Latin America and Africa while maintaining a strong repayment rate.
+Since inception, Root Capital has disbursed over $1 Billion in loans, reaching over a million farmers in 30 countries throughout Latin America and Africa while maintaining a strong repayment rate.

 The Root Capital vision of success for this project involves social, economic, and environmental benefits to the borrowers and communities they serve.
 Social and economic benefits for the workers and members of the SGBs Root supports include increased producer income, access to education and health services, and basic food security.
 As a result of Root Capital financing, the SGBs themselves experience better growth, profitability, and stable access to international markets.
 A primary criteria for choosing client businesses is the requirement that the SGB is environmentally sustainable, therefore Root’s work ensures that the rural poor do not have to resort to environmentally destructive endeavors to succeed.
 On the contrary, borrowers find that the market for sustainably and ethically sourced goods provides a long-term, lucrative endeavor compared to the short-term, destructive activities to which they may have resorted before.